sleepyOwl14/proximax-bc-docs/docs/guides/monitoring/monitoring-a-transaction-status.md

 - Finish the [getting started section](../../getting-started/setting-up-workstation.md)
 - Text editor or IDE
-- NEM2-SDK or CLI
+- XPX-Chain-SDK or CLI

 ## Let’s get into some code

-Catapult enables asynchronous transaction announcement.
+Sirius-Chain enables asynchronous transaction announcement.
 After you publish a transaction, the API node will always accept it if it is well-formed.

 At this time, the server does not ensure that the transaction is valid - for example, you don’t have the amount of asset units you want to send-, hence is not sure it will be added in a block.